Will Purdue cover the spread vs. Illinois? Betting Trends, Record ATS

 - Purdue has played as a favorite of -600 or more twice this season and won both games.

-- The oddsmakers' moneyline implies a 85.7% chance of a victory for the Boilermakers.
+- The moneyline for this contest implies a 85.7% chance of a victory for the Boilermakers.

 - The Fighting Illini have been listed as an underdog of +425 or more on two occasions this season and won both games.

-- The moneyline set for this matchup implies Illinois has a 19% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that Illinois has a 19% chance of pulling out a win.

 Purdue vs. Illinois Over/Under Stats